 Of course, the doctors informed me, this meant I didn't have depth perception.
 "What's depth perception?"
 I asked.
 Vague descriptions ensued -- much like attempts to explain colors and rainbows to a blind person.
 I remember the optometrist stumbled and mumbled around a bit and finally declared that without depth perception it would be very difficult for me to catch a ball.
 Hmmm, I thought this one over.
 I already knew I couldn't catch a ball without major panic -- screaming, head ducking, arms flailing, etc. So far this embarrassing state of affairs hadn't killed me.
 This was also at a time when girls' sports were still a very low priority.
 After thinking it over, I decided being unable to catch a ball was not a serious handicap.
 No sweat, doc.

 Out into the world the eye doctors sent me to live life without depth perception.
-Don't forget to wear your glasses, they called out after me.
-Again, no mention was made of the possibility of Vision Therapy or any type of rehabilitation.
+No mention was made of the possibility of Vision Therapy or any type of rehabilitation.
 I didn't have depth perception and that was that.

-In New York I heard for the first time about something called
+In New York city, I heard for the first time about something called

 .
 Dozens of people

 told me that they or their relatives had received Vision Therapy

 when they were children.
 They were cured!
 Their eyes looked straight.